JonnyVR1/android_device_ulefone_metal/README.md

-# Ulefone Metal - CyanogenMod 14.1 / AOSP 7.1.1
+# Ulefone Metal - LineageOS 14.1 / AOSP 7.1.1
 ==============

-This branch is device for building of the CyanogenMod 14.1 and Android Nougat 7.1.1 AOSP ROMs.
+This branch is device for building of the LineageOS 14.1 and Android Nougat 7.1.1 AOSP ROMs.
 For more information about building the ROM, read our [build manual](manual).

 ---